Wednesday, 29 January 2025

 It’s a replacement for Emacs Ada Mode by Stephe Leake and others.

-It’s prompted by Ada Mode’s difficult installation procedure, which requires building support packages on the user’s computer.
+It was prompted by Ada Mode’s difficult installation procedure, which requires building support packages on the user’s computer.
 This build process is somewhat sensitive to the compiler version used.
 Also, Ada Mode is no longer maintained, since the sole active maintainer retired.

 Ada TS Mode uses Tree-sitter for parsing, and Ada Language Server for language support.
 Ada Language Server is an implementation of Microsoft’s Language Server Protocol for Ada.